A lot of people don't know the difference between foundation and concealer, and as a result, they end up using the wrong product for their skin type.

 Have you ever wondered how celebrities get their perfectly even skin tone in pictures?
 The answer is simple - foundation.

 Foundation can do wonders for your complexion, leaving you with an even and flawless look.
+Since we are talking about what is the difference between foundation and concealer, it is important to cover the foundation.

 But if you’ve never used foundation before, it can be a bit daunting.
 Don’t worry - here are five easy steps to help you master the art of foundation and achieve perfect skin.